fantin-mesny/Scripts_analysis_ancient_fungal_antimicrobials/README.md

 ## Scripts used for data analysis in the study '**Plant-associated fungi co-opt ancient antimicrobials for host manipulation**'.

-This repository contains biological data and analyses scripts generated and used in the study **Plant-associated fungi co-opt ancient antimicrobials for host manipulation** (Mesny et al., 2026).
+This repository contains biological data and analyses scripts generated and used in the study **Plant-associated fungi co-opt ancient antimicrobials for host manipulation** (Mesny **et al.**, 2026).

 ### Antimicrobial activity predictor for fungal effector candidates (AMAPEC):